Exodus of Iranian Jews: Main exodus late 1970s to 1990s

 The tensions between the loyalists of the Shah and Islamists throughout the 1970s initiated the mass-migration of Iranian Jews, first affecting the higher-class.
 Instability caused thousands of Persian Jews to leave Iran prior to the revolution—some seeking better economic opportunities or stability, while others feared the potential Islamist takeover.

 While many Jews in Iran lived peacefully after the establishment of the State of Israel, the Iranian Revolution "radically altered the status of the country's Jewish community".
+At the time of the 1979 Islamic Revolution, 60,000 Jews lived in Iran, of which about 30,000 Jews left within several months of the revolution, with many others following throughout the 1980s.
+According to the Jewish Telegraphic Agency, Jewish flight from Iran began in earnest after the May 1979 execution of Habib Elghanian, a philanthropist and leader in Iran's Jewish community, on false charges of spying for America and Israel.

-In 1979, Supreme Leader Ayatollah Khomeini met with the Jewish community upon his return from exile in Paris and issued a fatwa decreeing that the Jews were to be protected.
+Days after Elghanian's execution, a delegation of Iranian Jewish leaders met with Ayatollah Khomeini in Qom to seek assurances about the community's safety.
+During the meeting, Khomeini distinguished Iranian Jews from Zionism, saying, "We recognize our Jews as separate from those godless, bloodsucking Zionists," and issued a fatwa decreeing that Jews were to be protected.
 Nevertheless, emigration continued.
-At the time of the 1979 Islamic Revolution, 60,000 Jews lived in Iran.
-However, about 30,000 Jews left within several months of the revolution.

-When Shah Reza Pahlavi was overthrown and the new Islamic Regime under Ruhollah Khomeini was brought into power, the Jewish population in Iran began to look for routes out of the country.
-Although, Ayatollah Khomeini had proclaimed that the rights of Jews were to be protected, the new government would not issue Iranian Jews passports and barred them from leaving the country.
-The Jewish population began to fear for their lives because many Jewish leaders were killed in the revolution because of their support for Zionism and their disapproval of Jews being considered as second class citizens.
-Thousands of Iranian Jews began to look for ways in which they could smuggle themselves and their families out of the country.
-Most Iranian Jews had to leave their homes and possessions in order to leave Iran illegally as selling all of their possessions would alert to the authorities that they were trying to leave the country.
-Leaving the country was very dangerous as many of the roads out were being watched by the government and, if caught, one could face imprisonment or death.

-According to the Jewish Telegraphic Agency, Jewish flight from Iran began in earnest after the May 1979 execution of Habib Elghanian, a philanthropist and leader in Iran's Jewish community, on false charges of spying for America and Israel.
-The execution of Albert Danialpour case on 5 June 1980, further encouraged emigration.
+The execution of Albert Danialpour on 5 June 1980 further encouraged emigration.
 According to activist Frank Nikbakht, Jews sought to escape the country's strict sharia laws, which were designed to humiliate and disadvantage the Jewish population.

+After the initial wave of departures, exit routes became more irregular.
+In the early post-revolutionary period passport applicants were asked to state their religion and many who identified as Jewish had their passports confiscated, making legal departure temporarily impossible.
+Jews who could not obtain passports sometimes used smugglers to cross on foot into Turkey or Pakistan.
+Some left behind property and careers, while illegal crossings could result in arrest.
+By the 1980s, Pakistan had become an important route: in 1987, Austrian foreign minister Alois Mock said that 5,100 Iranian Jews had reached Austria via Pakistan since 1983.
+Later accounts describe organized crossings from Iran's Sistan and Baluchistan Province into Pakistan continuing until the late 1990s, including cases in which Iranian Jews disappeared or were killed while attempting to cross.

 Some sources put the Iranian Jewish population in the mid- and late 1980s as between 50,000 and 60,000.
 An estimate based on the 1986 census put the figure for the same time period, at approximately 55,000.
 For the 1990s there has been more uniformity in the figures, with most sources since then estimating roughly 25,000 Jews remaining in Iran.